x676f64/secureum-mind_map/quizzes/Ethereum101 Quiz.md

 ___
 #### Q15 Which of the following statement(s) is/are false?
-A. EVM can get the block number only of the current block
+- [ ] A) EVM can get the block number only of the current block

-B. EVM can get the block hash only of the current block
+- [ ] B) EVM can get the block hash only of the current block

-C. EVM can get the account balance only of the current account
+- [ ] C) EVM can get the account balance only of the current account

-D. EVM can get the code hash only of the current account
+- [ ] D) EVM can get the code hash only of the current account

 <details>
 	<summary>Click the reveal the answer</summary>